-There is no doubt that when Jacob and Mary Kuklinski moved into James Street, Inglewood, with their eight children, the area’s noise, fun and warmth levels increased by several notches.
+There is no doubt that when Jacob and [Eva] Ellen Kuklinski moved into James Street, Inglewood, with their eight children, the area’s noise, fun and warmth levels increased by several notches.

-The Kuklinskis were no strangers.
-They knew the area through attending the Catholic church on the other side of the road, and visiting friends and family, but they had all grown up in rural central Taranaki east of Inglewood, in Ratapiko and Waitui.
+The Kuklinskis were no strangers to the area.
+They attended the Catholic church on the other side of the road, and visited friends and family, but they had all grown up in rural central Taranaki east of Inglewood, in Ratapiko and Waitui.

 Bernadette, or Benna, the eldest of the eight Kuklinski siblings, was 21 when the family moved “into town.”
 Her youngest brother, Patrick, or Pat, was seven.

 Benna was born on 30 November 1929, and Pat on 6 June 1944.
 Between them were Pauline, born on 1 May 1931; Joseph, or Joe, born on 28 December 1932; Gertrude, or Gertie, born on 16 September 1934, Thomas, or Tom, born on 22 October 1936, Peter, born on 29 October 1939, and Michael, known as Mick, or Skin, because of his naturally thin frame, born on 16 April 1941.

 Sister St Martha Szymanska suggested I interview Benna and Gertie, who still live in the family home, and after I went back to them with an early draft, they said that I chat with their brothers Joe and Pat, who both live nearby.

 This is a story that starts in Kokoszkowy, a little Kaszubian village in Pomeranian northern Poland, and the decision made by several families in 1876 to leave their land—under Prussian occupation—in the hope of making better lives for themselves.
 It is also a story of strength and deep love for family.